VirtualFox0/gatsby-plugin-cookiehub-banner/README.md

 ### `cookieHubId`

+The ID is part of the CookieHub URL: https://cookiehub.net/cc/YOUR_COOKIEHUB_ID.js
-Your cookiehub widget ID.
+- CookieHub v1: Your cookiehub widget ID.
 You can find the widget ID in the CookieHub tab "Your script" of the appropriate widget.
-The ID is part of the CookieHub URL: https://cookiehub.net/cc/YOUR_COOKIEHUB_ID.js
+- CookieHub v2: Your cookiehub domain code.
+You can find the code in the overview tab of your configured domain.

+### `cookieHubV2Api`

+Optional parameter (default false).
+If true the plugin uses the new Cookiehub API v2.

 ### `categories`